LibHuang/etl_pipeline_extract/README.md

 # Architecture

+**Procedure**

 The process will entail Extracting from the API with reliability standards seemlessly to S3 bucket.

-Step1_S3_setup.py details the loading process to connect to my S3 Bucket.
+1. S3_setup.py details the loading process to connect to my S3 Bucket.

-Step2_API_Data_Extraction.py handles the extraction of JSON data from the API and uses io.BytesIO() to create an in-memory buffer for direct upload to S3 via boto3.
+2. API_Data_Extraction.py handles the extraction of JSON data from the API and uses io.BytesIO() to create an in-memory buffer for direct upload to S3 via boto3.

 **Features**